The Crusades were religious wars fought between Muslims and Christians from 1096 to 1291.

 This led to a successful assault in which Fatimid forces were defeated and most of the city inhabitants put to the sword.

-The battle was fought between Ayyubid forces of Sultan Salah-ud-din Ayyubi and the Crusader forces with figures like Raynald of Chatillon, Guy of Lusignan and Gerard de Rideford in it.
+The battle was fought between the Ayyubid forces of Sultan Salah-ud-din Ayyubi and the Crusader forces with figures like Raynald of Chatillon, Guy of Lusignan, and Gerard de Rideford in it.

 It was fought near the horns of a mountain named Hattin for which it is also called the Battle of the Horns of Hattin.

 In the battle, Muslim forces used strategic devices to first weaken the Crusader army and then inflicted a crushing defeat on it.

 Eminent Crusader leaders were either killed or captured.
 In the aftermath of the battle, Salah-ud-din also captured Jerusalem.